codingatkca/interview_experience/README.md

 - What is fail fast and faile safe(CopyOnWriteArrayList) in Java collection?
 - How do you handle Client side load balancer and server side load balancer?
 - How does indexing works in SQL?
+- Primitives vs Object memory allocation difference in Java?
+- What is difference betweeen MetaSpace vs permgen ?

 # Ops Fundamental
 ----------------------------------